Greece country brief

 The strong community links between Greece and Australia are a major focus of Australian Government business in Greece, including the provision of consular services.
 Frequent cultural exchanges take place, often between specific communities in both countries.
 Several Aegean and Ionian Island communities migrated in large numbers to Australia after World War II (for example, more Kastellorizians and Kytherians live in Australia than on their home islands).
 Nowadays their descendants are reinvigorating the bilateral relationship through frequent travel back to Greece for holidays, study and work.

 An enduring historical link has resulted from the involvement of Australian troops in the defence of Greece during World War II.
 Australian soldiers fought alongside Greek, New Zealand and British troops during the Battle of Crete (May 1941) to defend the island against German invasion.
 Many were killed and several thousand taken prisoner in a battle that is still commemorated annually.
+In April 2013, the Australian Chief of Navy Vice-Admiral Ray Griggs attended ANZAC Day events in Lemnos.
 The Minister for Veterans' Affairs, the Hon Warren Snowdon, led a delegation including six veterans to Greece to attend commemorations to mark the 70th anniversary of the Battle of Crete in May 2011.

 Educational links between Australia and Greece are still emerging.
 Modern Greek is taught in many Australian schools and Modern and Classical Greek Studies are available in some Australian universities, but there is little study of Australia and its region undertaken in Greece.